goliath-klein/deobfuscate-iqp/README.md

 ### Overview

-This is the repo for [arXiv:2308.07152](https://arxiv.org/abs/2308.07152).
+This is the repo for [arXiv:xxxx.xxxxx](https://arxiv.org/abs/xxxx.xxxxx).

 - `lib/` is the directory for source codes of the stabilizer scheme and the Linearity Attack.
+It also contqains `new_attacks.py' where all attacks documented in the manuscript are implemented
 - `scripts.py` is the source code for generating data, stored in `data/`, which will be used for plotting figures in our paper by `proc_data.py`.
 The figures are stored in `fig/`.
 - `challenge/` contains a challenge instance, stored in `challenge_H.txt`.
 It requires 10000 samples (bit strings), which will be checked with `lib.hypothesis.hypothesis_test` and the hidden secret.

 ### Environment